Remembering our mother, Gloria Mae Pierce, who owned a thriving restaurant in old Hunters Point Shipyard

 Mom left us with so many good, wonderful memories that we feel blessed, because she gave so much of herself to us we really could not have asked for a more loving and caring mother.

-Well, Mom, you’ve been walking all over God’s Heaven for forty years, and now you have Linda to walk with you.
+Well, Mom, you’ve been walking all over God’s Heaven for 40 years, and now you have Linda to walk with you.

 Our mother Gloria left a legacy of love, respect and distinction that will remain with us forever.
 She would have always wanted us to love and respect each other as family.